Peter King's Monday Morning QB: Draft's first six

 7. I think, in light of the news that there’s been a roadblock toward disbursements of funds for players who qualify for money from the NFL’s $1-billion head-injury settlement fund, the judge and if needed, Roger Goodell, need to intervene immediately and get the money flowing—to the people and estates who clearly qualify.

 8. I think, not to be pitiless to Mark Sanchez, but I don’t have any sympathy or empathy for someone who tests positive for a substance that is on the banned list.
 Sanchez, surprisingly, was suspended for the first four games of the 2018 season.
-(He is now a Bears backup quarterback.)
+(He’s currently a free agent.)
 There’s only one way to have a rule and that is to suspend anyone who tests positive for performance-enhancer.

-9. I think, after reading this story by Juliet Macur and John Branch of the New York Times about the abuse cheerleaders face in stadiums and in crowds and at appearances, I’d recommend three things:
+9. I think, after reading this story by Juliet Macur and John Branch of The New York Times about the abuse cheerleaders face in stadiums and in crowds and at appearances, I’d recommend three things:

 a.
 Every time a cheerleader ventures out beyond secure boundaries like stadium sidelines, she should have some form of security official with her.
 Sending cheerleaders, for instance, to sell their cheerleader calendars out in parking lots or outside stadiums is a recipe for disaster.
 Sending cheerleaders to take photos with potentially inebriated fans is even worse.